minocoko/koa-react-carvel/README.md

     import Koa from 'koa';
     import serve from 'koa-static';
     import Router from 'koa-router';
-    import carvel, { StreamRender } from 'react-carvel';
+    import carvel, { StreamRender } from 'koa-react-carvel';

     import Root from '../src/App';